UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 broader geologic literature.

 We are beginning to transition to **GeoKB** as a source of USGS documents.
-As part of this transition, switched from using the USGS Zotero instance as the primary metadata source for target documents to the GeoKB SPARQL instance, under the guidance of Sky Bristol.
+As part of this transition, we switched from using the USGS Zotero instance as the primary metadata source for target documents to the GeoKB SPARQL instance, under the guidance of Sky Bristol.
 This aligns us with the storage and knowledge plans of Sky's group at USGS.
-This includes storing the `w3id` stable URLs, which will allow us to link directly to the entire source for each USGS PDF.
+This includes storing the `w3id` stable URLs, which will allow us to link directly to the original source for each USGS PDF.

 We have created a document set (`criticalmaas`) defined as the union of these documents with the USGS series publications (doi prefix of `10.3133`).
 This set